 You probably don’t need a primer.
 If the current wall is smooth, clean and covered with the same type of paint (both are oil-based for example), you can head straight for the paint.

 I'm painting over a similar color but it's in bad condition

 You need to fill holes, spackle and sand, maybe even cut a new piece of drywall in to the existing wall.
 Your best bet is to use a good layer of primer to ensure a smooth, consistent base layer for the colored paint.
 In this case, your primer will mask many of the imperfections you’re trying to fix.

 The existing walls are painted with a latex-based paint and I’m going to use an oil-based paint this time

-You can use a primer in this case.
-Oil-based paint will not adhere to your existing latex paint layer, so you need to create a middleman of sorts.
+You will need to use a primer in this case.
+Oil-based paint will not adhere to your existing latex paint layer, so you need to create a middleman, of sorts.
 A thoroughly applied (2 coats is a good idea) primer will allow your new paint to bond to a new layer, which is specifically formulated to bond with your new paint.

 The current paint is extremely dark/bright but my new paint is the opposite shade

 Assuming the wall is in good condition and the paints are chemically the same, you have a few options here.
 Great primer + paints exist now, which could be ideal for your situation.
 But you may want to compare prices and choose whichever option suits your budget.